We provide mail-in access for the following measurements,

 The Industrial Science Group (ISG) at the CLS offers an option for mail-in data collection with a fast turn around time and no need to have a proposal go through the peer review process.
 Samples can be loaded either by the customer or by CLS staff.
-As this is a paid service industrial clients have no obligation to publish the results.
+As this is a paid service, industrial clients have no obligation to publish the results.
 Many academic users also find this service useful due to its fast turn around time and avoidance of a proposal.
 Data is usually collected within a few days to a few weeks of receiving the samples, except during periods of extended maintenance.
-Data is only collected in standard configurations at set energies for either high resolution powder diffraction or pair distribution function measurements.
+Data is generally only collected in standard configurations at set energies.
 Please contact Joel Reid at Joel.Reid@lightsource.ca for pricing.
 We are also happy to do more complex experiments or analyze the data for you.
 See the ISG website for more details.

 Please do not wait until the very last minute to ship your samples.